blockchyp/developer-docs/docs/index.rst

 BlockChyp Developer Kit.
 The kit will include a fully functioning payment terminal, along with chip, mag stripe, and gift card test cards.

-Next, examine the list of SDK's and Clients and follow the instructions for your technology ecosystem.
+Next, examine the list of SDKs and Clients and follow the instructions for your technology ecosystem.

 SDKs and Clients
 -----------------

-All supported BlockChyp SDK's are open source and hosted on Github.
+All supported BlockChyp SDKs are open source and hosted on Github.

 - `Go SDK <https://github.com/blockchyp/blockchyp-go>`_
 - `Python SDK <https://github.com/blockchyp/blockchyp-python>`_